Wanted to tackle something a little more complex in this post today.

 I have so many ideas and so many things I want to do!
 I just feel I lack focus at times…for prolonged periods.
 Periods of time in which I could really get something done properly!

 But I don’t mean I’m a dabbler in the strongest sense of the word.
-Like I say, I nearly always come back to the stuff I briefly lose passion for.
+As I say, I nearly always come back to the stuff I briefly lose passion for.
 I’m not the kind of guy who buys all the gear for a new sport, then gives up on it outright after a few months, for instance.

 I achieved a first dan black belt in karate when I was 10 years old, for example.
 I started when I was 6 years old, worked my ass off and never gave up.
 I had other things in my life, but I managed to juggle them at that point in time.